untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 Load candidates are **sorted by priority then distance** (high priority + closest first).
 Only `maxConcurrentLoads = 3` can be active simultaneously.

-Before dispatching, the scheduler applies four guards in order:
+Before dispatching, the scheduler applies three guards in order:

 1. **Tile ownership** (`isTileOwned`) — the entity must be a descendant of a `TileComponent` entity.
 Non-tile-owned entities are rejected immediately and their state is never mutated. `StreamingComponent` is an internal, tile-subordinate mechanism; it is not valid on standalone entities.
 See [StreamingComponent Ownership Model](#streamingcomponent-ownership-model) below.
 2. **CPU-entry readiness** — OOC entities whose `CPUMeshEntry` is not yet stored in `ProgressiveAssetLoader` are skipped.
 This prevents pre-streaming stubs from holding slots while registration is still running.
-3. **Prewarm-active deferral** — entities for roots whose background texture prewarm is still running are skipped.
-Dispatching while the prewarm holds the per-asset texture lock would block all concurrent slots for the remaining prewarm duration.
-Slots stay free until `isPrewarmActive` returns `false`.
-4. **Per-candidate geometry budget check** — if the candidate's estimated GPU footprint would exceed the geometry budget, `evictLRU` is called first.
+3. **Per-candidate geometry budget check** — if the candidate's estimated GPU footprint would exceed the geometry budget, `evictLRU` is called first.

 When all near-band candidates share one `assetRootEntityId`, the near-band concurrency limit expands from `nearBandMaxConcurrentLoads` to `maxConcurrentLoads`.
-All sub-meshes of one USDZ are treated as a single burst rather than being serialized one-at-a-time.
+All sub-meshes of one tile asset are treated as a single burst rather than being serialized one-at-a-time.

 `loadMesh()` does:
 1. Reserves a slot in `activeLoads` (thread-safe via `NSLock`)